 I remember when Dad and I traveled to Nashville in 2009.
 There was an Irish pub just up the hill from our hotel (which is now closed).

-Now I’ve been looking for an Irish cider called Bulmers ever since I returned from Ireland in 2007 and was hoping they’d serve it.
+Ever since I returned from Ireland in 2007, I’ve been looking for an Irish cider called Bulmers and was hoping they’d serve it.

 For dinner Dad ordered shepherd’s pie while I ordered fish and chips.
 Unfortunately no Bulmers.